-Whether it’s for a casual dessert or a yearly bake sale, you can’t go wrong with a pan of fudgy squares.
+Whether it’s for a casual dessert, potluck, or a bake sale, you can’t go wrong with a pan of homemade brownies.
 Instead of grabbing another box mix, make your own from scratch with a few pantry staples.

 Caramel Fudge Brownies

-Enjoy more desserts featuring this dynamic duo with my Turtle Trifle recipe or a no bake icebox cake exploding with peanut butter flavor.
-You can even create homemade hot cocoa bombs to warm you right up!
+Enjoy more desserts featuring the dynamic duo of chocolate and caramel with my Turtle Brownie Trifle recipe or a no bake icebox cake exploding with peanut butter flavor.
+You can even create homemade Salted Caramel Cocoa Bombs to warm you right up!

 - Layer carefully!
 Both the brownie batter and melted caramels are quite thick.
 Spoon each across the baking pan so they are easier to spread.
 Also, be careful to keep the melted caramels sandwiched between the brownie layers.

 - Add some salt.
-Sprinkle your caramel fudge brownies with kosher salt before serving.
-It adds a gourmet touch and helps cut through the sweetness of the dessert as well.
+Sprinkle your caramel brownies with sea salt flakes or kosher salt before serving.
+It adds a gourmet touch, and helps cut through the sweetness of the dessert as well.

 Add a drizzle of caramel sauce and some mini chocolate chips if you’d like.
 Chopped toffee bars, Rolos, crunchy M&M’s, and even Reese’s peanut butter cups would all taste delicious as well.

-You could even make a simple chocolate ganache to transform these into fudgy frosted brownies!
+You could even make a simple chocolate ganache to transform them into fudgy frosted caramel brownies!